Wray says Russia probe is not a "witch hunt," disagreeing with Trump's assessment

 "That is a great answer," Graham said.

 Wray left the justice department in 2005 and returned to private practice as a white-collar criminal defense attorney.
-He currently works for Spalding & King, an Atlanta-based legal giant where he began his career in 1993.
+He currently works for King & Spalding, an Atlanta-based legal giant where he began his career in 1993.
 He also represented New Jersey Gov. Chris Christie in the Bridgegate scandal.

 As FBI director, Wray would be responsible for leading a team of more than 30,000 FBI employees scattered across 56 U.S. field offices.

-Note: CORRECTION (July 13, 2017, 10:18 a.m.): An earlier version of this article misstated the name of Wray’s law firm.
-It is King & Spalding, not Spalding & King.